chmlee/ream-doc/content/overview/why-ream.md

 REAM is a data serialization standard designed for social science datasets.
 The language encourages inline documentation for individual data points, and compiles to analysis-ready format (CSV, JSON, etc.) and human-readable documentation (HTML, PDF, etc.)
-It also introduces features to make managing large data project easier, such as static type checking, reference and macro.
+It also introduces unique features to make managing large data projects easier by [reducing repetition](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
-The language, along with the toolchain built upon it, aims to make it easy to create, maintain, distribute and reuse datasets.
+The language, along with the [toolchain](#) built around it, aims to make it easy to create, maintain, distribute and reuse social science datasets.

 ## Easy to learn and use